-11 Memorable Facts About Cats
+11 Memorable Facts About Cats the Musical

 “It was better than Cats!”
 Decades after Andrew Lloyd Webber's famed musical opened on Broadway on October 7, 1982, this tongue-in-cheek idiom remains a part of our lexicon (thanks to Saturday Night Live).
-Although the feline extravaganza divided the critics, it won over audiences of all ages and became an industry juggernaut—one that single-handedly generated more than $3 billion for New York City's economy—and that was before it made a triumphant return to the Great White Way in 2016.
-In honor of the show's 35th anniversary, let’s take a trip down memory lane.
+Although the feline extravaganza divided the critics, it won over audiences of all ages and became an industry juggernaut—one that single-handedly generated more than $3 billion for New York City's economy—and that was before it made a return to the Great White Way in 2016.
+In honor of Andrew Lloyd Webber's birthday on March 22, let’s take a trip down memory lane.

 Old Possum’s Book of Practical Cats, published in 1939, is a collection of feline-themed poems written by the great T. S. Eliot.
-A whimsical, lighthearted effort, the volume has been delighting cat fanciers for generations—and it could have become just as big of a hit with dog-lovers, too.
-At first, Eliot envisioned the book as an assemblage of canine and tabby-related poems.
+A whimsical, lighthearted effort, the volume has been delighting cat fanciers for generations—and it could have become just as big of a hit with dog lovers, too.
+At first, Eliot envisioned the book as an assemblage of canine- and tabby-related poems.
 However, he came to believe that “dogs don’t seem to lend themselves to verse quite so well, collectively, as cats.”
 (Spoken like a true ailurophile.)
-Ultimately, according to his publisher, Eliot decided that “it would be improper to wrap [felines] up with dogs” and barely even mentioned man’s best friend in the finished product.
+According to his publisher, Eliot decided that “it would be improper to wrap [felines] up with dogs” and barely even mentioned them in the finished product.

-For his part, Lloyd Webber has described his attitude towards cats as “quite neutral.”
+For his part, Andrew Lloyd Webber has described his attitude towards cats as “quite neutral.”
 Still, the composer felt that Eliot’s rhymes could form the basis of a daring, West End-worthy soundtrack.
 It seemed like an irresistible challenge.
 “I wanted to set that exciting verse to music,” he explained.
 “When I [had] written with lyricists in the past … the lyrics have been written to the music.
 So I was intrigued to see whether I could write a complete piece the other way ‘round.”

 In 1980, Webber approached T.S.
 Eliot’s widow, Valerie, to ask for her blessing on the project.
 She not only said “yes,” but provided the songwriter with some helpful notes and letters that her husband had written about Old Possum’s Book of Practical Cats—including a half-finished, eight-line poem called “Grizabella, the Glamour Cat.”
 Feeling that it was too melancholy for children, Eliot decided to omit the piece from Practical Cats.
 But the dramatic power of the poem made it irresistible for Webber and Trevor Nunn, the show’s original director.
-By combining lines from “Grizabella the Glamour Cat” with those of another Eliot poem, “Rhapsody on a Windy Night,” the two men laid the foundation for what became the powerful ballad “Memory.”
-A smash-hit within a smash-hit, this showstopper has been covered by such icons as Barbra Streisand and Barry Manilow.
+By combining lines from “Grizabella, the Glamour Cat” with those of another Eliot poem, “Rhapsody on a Windy Night,” they laid the foundation for what became the powerful ballad “Memory.”
+A smash hit within a smash hit, this showstopper has been covered by such icons as Barbra Streisand and Barry Manilow.

-One of Britain’s most esteemed actresses, Dench was brought in to play Grizabella for Cats’ original run on the West End.
-Then, about three weeks into rehearsals, the performer was going through a scene with co-star Wayne Sleep (Mr. Mistoffelees) when disaster struck.
+One of Britain’s most esteemed actresses, Dench was brought in to play Grizabella for Cats’s original run on the West End.
+Then, about three weeks into rehearsals, she was going through a scene with co-star Wayne Sleep (Mr. Mistoffelees) when disaster struck.
 “She went, ‘You kicked me!’”
 Sleep recalls in the above video.
 “And I said, ‘I didn’t, actually, are you alright?’”
 She wasn’t.
 Somehow, Dench had managed to tear her Achilles tendon.
 As a last-minute replacement, Elaine Paige of Evita fame was brought aboard.
-In an eerie coincidence, Paige had heard a recorded version of “Memory” on some local radio station less than 24 hours before she was asked to play Grizabella.
+In an eerie coincidence, Paige had heard a recorded version of “Memory” on a local radio station less than 24 hours before she was asked to play Grizabella.
 Also, an actual black cat had crossed her path that day.
-How spooky.
+Spooky.

-Although Webber had previously won great acclaim as one of the creative minds behind Jesus Christ Superstar and other hit shows, Cats had a hard time finding investors.
+Although Andrew Lloyd Webber had previously won great acclaim as one of the creative minds behind Jesus Christ Superstar and other hit shows, Cats had a hard time finding investors.
 According to choreographer Gillian Lynne, “[it] was very, very difficult to finance because everyone said ‘A show about cats?
 You must be raving mad.’”
-In fact, the musical fell so far short of its fundraising goals that Webber ended up taking out a second mortgage on his home to help get Cats off the ground.
+In fact, the musical fell so far short of its fundraising goals that Webber ended up taking out a second mortgage on his home to help get Cats the musical off the ground.

 Cats made its West End debut on May 11, 1981.
 Seventeen months later, a Broadway production of the musical launched what was to become an 18-year run at the Winter Garden Theatre.
 But before the show could open, some major adjustments had to be made to the venue.
 Cats came with an enormous, sprawling set which was far too large for the theatre’s available performing space.
 To make some more room, the stage had to be expanded.
 Consequently, several rows of orchestra seats were removed, along with the Winter Garden’s proscenium arch.
 And that was just the beginning.
 For Grizabella’s climactic ascent into the Heaviside Layer on a giant, levitating tire, the crew installed a hydraulic lift in the orchestra pit and carved a massive hole through the auditorium ceiling.
 Finally, the theater’s walls were painted black to set the proper mood.
 After Cats closed in 2000, the original look of the Winter Garden was painstakingly restored—at a cost of $8 million.

 The original London production took its final bow on May 11, 2002, exactly 21 years after the show had opened—which, at the time, made Cats the longest-running musical in the West End’s history.
 (It would lose that title to Les Miserables in 2006.)
 Across the pond, the show was performed at the Winter Garden for the 6138th time on June 19, 1997, putting Cats ahead of A Chorus Line as the longest-running show on Broadway.
-To celebrate, a massive outdoor celebration was held between 50th and 51st Streets, complete with a laser light show and an exclusive after-party for Cats alums.
+To celebrate, a massive outdoor celebration was held between 50th and 51st streets, complete with a laser light show and an exclusive after-party for Cats alums.

 Like Hair, Cats involves a lot of performer-audience interaction.
 See it live, and you might just spot a leotard-clad actor licking himself near your seat before the curtain goes up.
 In some productions, the character Rum Tum Tugger even rushes out into the crowd and finds an unsuspecting patron to dance with.
 At a Broadway performance on January 30, 1996, Tugger was played by stage veteran David Hibbard.
-That night, he singled out one Evelyn Amato, an unemployed office worker, as his would-be dance partner.
+That night, he singled out one Evelyn Amato as his would-be dance partner.
 Mildly put, she did not appreciate his antics.
 Alleging that Hibbard had gyrated his pelvis in her face, Amato sued the musical and its creative team for $6 million.

 Because most of the songs in Cats are almost verbatim recitations of Eliot’s poems, he’s regarded as its primary lyricist—even though he died in 1965, long before the show was conceived.
-Still, Eliot’s contributions earned him a 1983 Tony Award for Best Book of a Musical.
+Still, Eliot’s contributions earned him a 1983 Tony for Best Book of a Musical.
 A visibly moved Valerie Eliot took the stage to accept this prize on her late spouse’s behalf.
 “Tonight’s honor would have given my husband particular pleasure because he loved the theatre,” she told the crowd.
-Eliot also shared the Best Original Score Tony with Webber.
+Eliot also shared the Best Original Score Tony with Andrew Lloyd Webber.

-Major productions of Cats use meticulously-crafted yak hair wigs, which currently cost around $2300 apiece and can take 40 hours or more to produce.
+Major productions of Cats use meticulously crafted yak hair wigs, which currently cost around $2300 apiece and can take 40 hours or more to produce.
 Adding to the expense is the fact that costumers can’t just recycle an old wig after some performer gets recast.
 “Each wig is made specifically for the actor,” explains wigmaker Hannah McGregor in the above video.
-Since people tend to have differently-shaped noggins, precise measurements are taken of every single cast member’s skull before he or she is fitted with a new head of hair. “[Their wigs] have to fit them perfectly,” McGregor adds, “because of the amount of jumping and skipping they do as cats.”
-Perhaps it should come as no surprise that, over its 18-year run, the first Broadway production used a whopping 3247 pounds of yak hair.
-(For comparison’s sake, the heaviest actual yaks only weigh around 2200 pounds!)
+Since people tend to have differently shaped heads, precise measurements are taken of every cast member’s skull before he or she is fitted with a new head of hair. “[Their wigs] have to fit them perfectly,” McGregor adds, “because of the amount of jumping and skipping they do as cats.”
+Perhaps it should come as no surprise that, over its 18-year run, the first Broadway production used 3247 pounds of yak hair.
+(In comparison, the heaviest actual yaks only weigh around 2200 pounds.)

-In December 2014, Cats returned to the West End with an all-new cast—and some upgraded music.
+In December 2014, Cats returned to the West End with an all-new cast and music.
 “The Rum Tum Tugger,” a popular Act I song, was reimagined as a hip hop number.
 “I’ve come to the conclusion, having read [Old Possum’s Book of Practical Cats] again, that maybe Eliot was the inventor of rap,” Webber told the press.
-Let the record show that this take on the song does not appear in the current Broadway revival, which uses the original, fully-sung version instead.

 — CATS on Broadway (@CatsBroadway) October 1, 2016